dgc08/Hasher/README.md

 # Hasher
-German GUI Application to hash files and text written in Java
+German GUI Application for hashing files and text written in Java